 4. Flash Cube

 The loud rapid-fire click-clack of an Instamatic camera equipped with a flash cube was a common background sound at any social gathering in the 1960s.
-It was a technological breakthrough to be able to snap off four – count 'em, four! – photos in rapid succession without having to pause and install a new flash bulb after every shot.
-Even back then your crunchy granola types were concerned with the amount of waste used flash cubes created, so it became a common holiday craft project to repurpose the used cubes into trendy Christmas tree ornaments.
+It was a technological breakthrough to be able to snap off four—count ‘em, four!—photos in rapid succession without having to pause and install a new flash bulb after every shot.
+Even back then, eco-minded individuals were concerned with the amount of waste flash cubes created, so it became a common holiday craft project to repurpose the used cubes into trendy Christmas tree ornaments.

-When announcers of yesteryear used to admonish viewers, "Don't touch that dial!", they were referring to the channel selector knobs found on TV sets.
+When announcers of yesteryear used to admonish viewers, “Don’t touch that dial!,” they were referring to the channel selector knobs found on TV sets.
 The standard TV dial went from 2 to 13, and you had to click on each number as you searched for one of the three channels that broadcast in your area.
-That meant a lot of clunk clunk-ing interspersed with the static-y sound of "snow" on the blank stations.
-Listen to this old Muntz after it's first switched on and you'll hear another antique sound, the soft buzzzz of the picture tube warming up.
+That meant a lot of clunk clunk-ing interspersed with the static-y sound of “snow” on the blank stations.

 6. Record Changer

-Record changers allowed you to stack a selection of albums of 45s (seven-inch singles, not guns!) for your longer-term listening pleasure.
-Each record would make a soft slap sound as it dropped onto the turntable, a series of clicks followed as the remaining records adjusted into place and the tone arm swung over and lowered the needle into the outer grooves of the record.
-You'd hear the slightest scritch noise as the stylus settled just so into the vinyl and then (finally!) the music began.
+Record changers allowed you to stack a selection of albums or 45s (7-inch singles) for your longer-term listening pleasure.
+Each record would make a soft slap sound as it dropped onto the turntable; a series of clicks followed as the remaining records adjusted into place and the tone arm swung over and lowered the needle into the outer grooves of the record.
+You’d hear the slightest scritch noise as the stylus settled just so into the vinyl and then (finally!) the music began.

 7. Gas Station Driveway Bell

 Back in the days when all gas stations were full-service, the thin black pneumatic hose that snaked across the pavement was as familiar as the fuel pumps.
-When vehicles drove over the hose, a loud bell ding-dinged! inside the station, alerting the attendant that he had another customer.
-You can hear one here and even order one for your home driveway if you really dislike your neighbors.
+When vehicles drove over the hose, a loud bell ding-dinged! inside the station, alerting the attendant that they had another customer.
+You can hear one here—and even order one for your home driveway if you really dislike your neighbors.